 - WAC 192-150-055 Leaving work because of illness or disability-General rules and definitions-RCW 50.20.050 (1)(b)(ii) and (2)(b)(ii).
 (1) General rule.
 To establish good cause for leaving work voluntarily because of your illness or disability or the illness, disability, or death of a member of your immediate family, you must demonstrate that: - (a) You left work primarily because of such illness, disability, or death; and - (b) The illness, disability, or death made it necessary for you to leave work; and - (c) You first exhausted all reasonable alternatives prior to leaving work, including: - (i) Notifying your employer of the reason(s) for the absence as provided in WAC 192-150-060; and - (ii) Asking to be reemployed when you are able to return to work.
 (You are not required to request reemployment after the job separation has occurred to establish good cause.) - (2) For claims with an effective date of January 4, 2004, or later, you are not eligible for unemployment benefits unless, in addition to the requirements of subsections (1)(a)-(c) above, you terminate your employment and are not entitled to be reinstated in the same or similar position. - (3) Exception.
 You may be excused from failure to exhaust reasonable alternatives prior to leaving work as required by subsection (1)(c) if you can show that doing so would have been a futile act. - (4) Definitions.
-For purposes of this chapter: - (a) "Disability" means a sensory, mental, or physical condition that: - (i) Is medically recognizable or diagnosable; - (ii) Exists as a record or history; and - (iii) Substantially limits the proper performance of your job; - (b) "Immediate family" means your spouse, domestic partner, and the children (including unborn children), siblings, step-children, foster children, or parents of either spouse or domestic partner, whether living with you or not, and other relatives who temporarily or permanently reside in your household; - (c) "Necessary" means the conditions are of such degree or severity in relation to your particular circumstances that they would cause a reasonably prudent person acting under similar circumstances to quit work; - (d) "Illness" includes a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of an infection from a disease that is the subject of a public health emergency, even if you or your immediate family member have not been actually diagnosed with the disease that is the subject of a public health emergency.
+For purposes of this chapter: - (a) "Disability" means a sensory, mental, or physical condition that: - (i) Is medically recognizable or diagnosable; - (ii) Exists as a record or history; and - (iii) Substantially limits the proper performance of your job; - (b) "Immediate family" means your spouse, domestic partner, and the children (including unborn children), siblings, step-children, foster children, or parents of either spouse or domestic partner, whether living with you or not, and other relatives who temporarily or permanently reside in your household; - (c) "Necessary" means the conditions are of such degree or severity in relation to your particular circumstances that they would cause a reasonably prudent person acting under similar circumstances to quit work: - (d) "Illness" includes a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of COVID-19, even if you have not been actually diagnosed with COVID-19.